 When it comes to your budget, a little flexibility may be a big advantage.
 It gives your finances some breathing room, so you aren’t caught unprepared should an unexpected expense wind up in your mailbox.
 It may also give you a chance to take advantage of investments and other ventures.

-What Are Some Features of Flex Loans Online?
+What is a Flex Loan and What Are Some Features of Flex Loans Online?

 1. Small Loan Amounts